Cary, North Carolina

 Focused on producing happy, healthy pets.

-Welcome to Gil-VTales Cotons, where we raise happy, healthy pets!
-Located in Cary, NC (outside of Raleigh) we are a very small in home breeder of Coton de Tulear dogs.
+Welcome to Gil-VTales Cotons, where we raise happy, healthy pets in Cary, NC, just outside of Raleigh.
+As a small, in-home breeder of Coton de Tulear puppies, we prioritize the well-being and health of our dogs.

 • Your Coton will grow to be between 9”-13” at the withers (shoulder) and weigh somewhere between 10-20lbs.